chrisjsewell/atomic-hpc/atomic_hpc/mockssh/readme.md

 - revised `users` parameter, such that either a private_path_key or password can be used
 - added a `dirname` parameter to the `Server` context manager, such that the this will be set as the root path for the duration of the context.
-- patched `paramiko.sftp_client.SFTPClient.chdir` to fix its use with relative paths.
+- patched `paramiko.sftp_client.SFTPClient.chdir` to fix its use with relative paths (I have checked that this works fine when connecting to a real remote host)

 See test_mockssh.py for example use.